jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (7) Subject to subsection (8), the first elections for and first meetings of boards of schools and institutions established or integrated after the commencement of this Act shall be held on days fixed by the Minister by notice in the Gazette.
 (8) The days fixed by the Minister under subsection (7) for the first elections for and first meeting of the board of a school integrated after the commencement of this Act shall be days before the day on which the integration of the school takes effect.
 (9) The first elections (if any) for and first meeting of the board of a special institution (being a special institution that was established before the commencement of this section but that had not had a first election or meeting before that commencement) shall be held on a day or days specified by the Minister by notice in the Gazette.
-(10) This section is subject to section 101A (which provides for the election of some parent representatives at the mid-point of an election cycle under this section).
+(10) This section is subject to section 101A (which provides for the election of some parent representatives at the mid-point of an election cycle under this section), and to section 101AB (which provides that elections are not to be held when a school is under notice of closure).

 ### 101A Staggered elections for parent representatives
 (1) This section and section 101B apply to the election of trustees who are parent representatives.